 But salmon are huge fish, and when they swim upstream to spawn and die they can create a smelly, unsightly problem.
 The solution?
 Remove them from the river before that happens!
 The state went into partnership with Traverse City Light & Power and built the Trap and Transfer Facility, named for former TCL&P board member Jim Price.

 Now all those captured Cohos and Chinooks are brought inside, iced down and sold – eventually to be turned into salmon fillets, smoked salmon and cat food, while their eggs are made into caviar or used for bait.
 Other fish – steelhead, brown trout, lake trout and Atlantic salmon – are released back into the river.
-(There’s another fish ladder just upstream at the Union Street dam where you can watch them make their final climb to freedom.)

 None of that seems to matter to the families who crowd around the weir during the salmon run to watch the fish climb that watery ladder and prowl the long concrete alleyways of the holding bays.
 In fact, the DNR gives free tours of the facility to school groups and other members of the public, showing them how weirs and fish ladders work and talking about the threat of invasive species and how Michigan’s fish hatcheries rear fish.
-It’s quite a blend of history, biology and environmental stewardship.